tbela99/placeholder/README.md

 	var control = $(form.control);

-	//the default value of name will be used as the placeholder control.autoempty();
+	//the default value will be used as the placeholder with a custom color control.autoempty({color: '#0E8F94'});

 	//change the placeholder text to 'Please type your name' control.autoempty('Please type your name');